 Gina Horkey started freelance writing and working as a virtual assistant when she was tired of her job in the financial industry.
 Within six months, she was earning $4,000 per month on the side of her full-time job.
 She left the job she no longer enjoyed and started working from home.

 Through Horkey Handbook, she used to offer several smaller courses teaching others how to make good money through freelance work.
-Now it’s all one foundational course that teaches beginners how to start, build, and scale a virtual assistant business through Fully Booked Virtual Assistant course and membership community.
+Now it’s all one foundational course that teaches beginners how to start, build, and scale a virtual assistant business through Fully Booked Virtual Assistant system and membership community.

 - VA Foundations Course + 5 Specialization Tracks